mekcherie/Final--Project-BEW/README.md

 Rally organizer Project

-It's a site where people get to oraginze a rally for a specific demographic event they want for.
+It's a site where people get to organize a rally for a specific demographic event they want for.